-Test execution projects i (navigation bar) > Test execution projects overview i , $\diamondsuit$
+Test execution projects (navigation bar) > Test execution projects overview

-- Go to Test execution projects → Test execution projects overview in the navigation bar. - ⇒ All test execution projects are displayed. - - ⇒ Selected columns are sorted.
+- Go to Test execution projects → Test execution projects overview in the navigation bar. - ⇒ All test execution projects are displayed. - Click on column heading to sort simulation projects ascending and descending alphabetically or by time (column created on). - ⇒ Selected columns are sorted.
 When sorting, only the selected column is considered, the other columns are neglected.